 - To avocado mixture, add salt, black pepper, cumin, onion, garlic, jalapeno, tomato and cilantro.
 Gently stir to combine.

-- Transfer guacamole to a serving bowl and garnish with reserved cilantro.
+- Transfer guacamole to a serving bowl.
 Serve immediately with your favourite chips!Note: Guacamole is best enjoyed freshly made, However, if you have any leftovers, you can properly store in an airtight container in your refrigerator and enjoy within 1 to 2 days.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.